Step 2: Entering the Calculated Constants

 In C++, it is important that the feedforward constants be entered as the correct unit type.
 For more information on C++ units, see The C++ Units Library.

-Now that we have our characterization constants, it is time to place them in our code.
+Now that we have our system constants, it is time to place them in our code.
 The recommended place for this is the

 Constants file of the standard command-based project structure.

-Firstly, we must enter the feedforward and feedback gains which we obtained from the characterization tool.
+Firstly, we must enter the feedforward and feedback gains which we obtained from the identification tool.

 Feedforward and feedback gains do not, in general, transfer across robots.
 Do not use the gains from this tutorial for your own robot.